 Cheap places to visit in Iceland

-Also, one of the most expensive places to visit in Iceland is the Blue Lagoon.
+One of the most expensive places to visit in Iceland is the Blue Lagoon.
 While this is on many peoples bucket lists for Iceland there are cheaper alternatives such as the Secret Lagoon or even just visiting a local pool!

 Top Tips for Saving Money in Iceland for Families!

-Familes did you know that children under the age of seven get in free to many of Iceland’s attractions, in many cases admissions don’t start being charged until children become teenagers!
+Families did you know that children under the age of seven get in free to many of Iceland’s attractions, in many cases admissions don’t start being charged until children become teenagers!
 So be sure to time your visit with young kids to save on costs!’

 What to pack for Saving Money in Iceland